 One could argue that perhaps participants did not know much about the refugee crisis in Rwanda when we conducted the study, and that a more current refugee crises could yield different results.
-In Study 1a we tested an additional location (Haiti) and In Study 1c we changed the refugee crisis to yet another context (South Sudan), and again we found evidence in favour of psychophysical sensitization and against psychophysical numbing.
+In Study 1a we tested an additional location (Haiti) and in Study 1c we changed the refugee crisis to yet another context (South Sudan), and again we found evidence in favor of psychophysical sensitization and against psychophysical numbing.
 Further, we found no evidence that the self-reported familiarity with several of the major refugee crises happening in 2021, and the estimation of how many refugees are involved in a crisis were correlated with the extent of psychophysical sensitization, with very small effect sizes.
-We only detected an association in one measure, yet it was very small and associated with a pvalue very close to the alpha level we set in advance (5%), providing weak evidence for the alternative hypothesis.
+We only detected an association in one measure, yet it was very small and associated with a p-value lower than, but very close to the alpha level we set in advance (5%), providing weak Bayesian evidence for the alternative hypothesis.
 We struggled to find a reason to explain why psychophysical sensitization should only correlate with the refugee estimation in this country, after outliers were excluded, and not with all the other measures we included here.
-Since we ran a lot of statistical tests, it is possible that this one is a false positive.
-Overall, participants reported that they did not know much about any of the five largest refugee crises happening in 2021, and we did not find evidence in favour of the hypothesis that knowledge or estimation of the size of a refugee crisis is associated with psychophysical sensitization.
-These results are hard to reconcile with the notion that these factors contribute to psychological sensitization, and are even harder to reconcile with the notion that changes in their levels across time resulted in psychophysical sensitization in the present paper but in psychophysical numbing in the original work no such direct comparison, and the comparison pitted refugee aid against programs investing in own country infrastructure (transportation) and economy (unemployment) in an indirect fashion5.
-This is a possible explanation of the contradicting results of our replications.
-In Study 1c, we introduced a direct measure of preference for aid for the smaller rather than the larger camp, and once more we found strong evidence in favour of psychophysical sensitization.
-Therefore, we find it unlikely that the design of Study 1, which focuses on indirect comparisons, may be responsible for the results of Study 1a, 1b, or 1c.
+Since we ran a lot of statistical tests correlating individual factors with the extent of psychophysical sensitization, it is possible that this one is a false positive.
+Overall, participants reported that they did not know much about any of the five largest refugee crises happening in 2021, and we did not find evidence in favor of the hypothesis that knowledge or estimation of the size of a refugee crisis is associated with psychophysical sensitization.
+These results are hard to reconcile with the notion that these factors contribute to psychological sensitization, and are even harder to reconcile with the notion that changes in their levels across time resulted in psychophysical sensitization in the present paper but in psychophysical numbing in the original work.